rjdmoore/fictrac/README.md

         1. [Cmake build system](https://cmake.org/download/) (Windows win64-x64 Installer)
         2. If you don't already have Visual Studio (C++ workflow) installed, you will need to install the [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
     2. Linux (Ubuntu) only:
-        1. Run the following from terminal to install necessary build tools and dependencies: ```[Linux] sudo apt-get install git cmake curl unzip tar yasm pkg-config libgtk2.0-dev libavformat-dev libavcodec-dev libavresample-dev libswscale-dev```
+        1. Run the following from terminal to install necessary build tools and dependencies: ```[Linux] sudo apt-get install gcc git cmake curl unzip tar yasm pkg-config libgtk2.0-dev libavformat-dev libavcodec-dev libavresample-dev libswscale-dev```
     3. (Windows and Linux) Clone or download the [Vcpkg](https://github.com/Microsoft/vcpkg) repository and then follow the guide to install (make sure to perform the bootstrap and integration steps).
     4. Using Vcpkg, install OpenCV, NLopt, and Boost::asio software packages (this may take 10-30 mins):